FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 It will help you to make sure that you're doing it right.....

-Once your puppy understands the 'Down' command and obeys it quickly, start asking him to lie down directly from a standing position rather than a sitting one.
+Once Fido understands the 'Down' command and obeys it quickly, now and then start asking him to lie down directly from a standing position rather than a sitting one.

-If you ALWAYS ask your little guy to lie down after he's sitting he'll soon start to slide straight into the down position and the two commands get blurred in his mind.
+If you ALWAYS ask him to lie down after he's already sitting he'll soon start to slide straight into the down position and the two commands get blurred in his mind.